fazlulkarimweb/with-next-redux-wrapper-redux-persist/README.md

 const makeStore = ({ isServer }) => {
   if (isServer) {
-    //If it's on server side, create a store simply return createStore(combinedReducer, bindMiddleware([thunkMiddleware]));
+    //If it's on server side, create a store return createStore(combinedReducer, bindMiddleware([thunkMiddleware]));
   } else {
-    //If it's on client side, create a store with a persistability feature const { persistStore, persistReducer } = require("redux-persist");
+    //If it's on client side, create a store which will persist const { persistStore, persistReducer } = require("redux-persist");
     const storage = require("redux-persist/lib/storage").default;

     const persistConfig = {
       key: "nextjs",
-      whitelist: ["counter"], // make sure it does not clash with server keys storage,
+      whitelist: ["counter"], // only counter will be persisted, add other reducers if needed storage, // if needed, use a safer storage
     };

-    const persistedReducer = persistReducer(persistConfig, combinedReducer);
+    const persistedReducer = persistReducer(persistConfig, combinedReducer); // Create a new reducer with our existing reducer

     const store = createStore(
       persistedReducer,
       bindMiddleware([thunkMiddleware])
-    );
+    ); // Creating the store again

-    store.__persistor = persistStore(store);
+    store.__persistor = persistStore(store); // This creates a persistor object & push that persisted object to .__persistor, so that we can avail the persistability feature

     return store;
   }
 };

-// export an assembled wrapper export const wrapper = createWrapper(makeStore);
+// Export the wrapper & wrap the pages/_app.js with this wrapper only export const wrapper = createWrapper(makeStore);
 ```